wevm/wagmi/docs/core/guides/migrate-from-v1-to-v2.md

 We recommend trying it out in your projects, but there may be breaking changes before the final release.
 If you find bugs or have feedback, please [open an issue](https://github.com/wagmi-dev/wagmi/issues/new/choose) or [reply to the discussion thread](https://github.com/wagmi-dev/wagmi/discussions/3068).
 :::

-::: info Wagmi Core v2 should be the last major version of Wagmi Core that will have this many actionable breaking changes.
+::: info Wagmi Core v2 should be the last major version that will have this many actionable breaking changes.
 Moving forward, new functionality will be opt-in with old functionality being deprecated alongside the new features.
 This means upgrading to the latest major versions will not require immediate changes.
 :::

 ## Dependencies

+### Upgraded to TypeScript

+If you use TypeScript with Wagmi (and you should!), Wagmi now requires a minimum of TypeScript 5.1.6 (previously 5.0.4).
+Check out the [Wagmi TypeScript docs](/core/typescript) for more info on TypeScript support in Wagmi.

 ### Dropped CommonJS support